Getting Started With Artificial Lights for Food Photography

 Pocket Wizards are a great alternative to cables.
 You simply attach one to your camera, attach the other to your light, set them to the same channel and you’re ready to rock and roll.

-NOTE: You do not need a wireless trigger for a continuous light.
-You only need them for off-camera flashes like speed lights and strobes.
+NOTE: You do not need a wireless trigger for continuous lights.

 Tip 6: Check the CRI